Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

 in a form that is suggestive of a statistical mechanics analogy.

-\underline{\bf Evolution equations in linear form}\\ The evolution Eq.\ (\ref{evolution_map}) is non-linear in the dynamical variables $x_{\bf s}(t)$, due to the normalization factor $1/\langle W\rangle_t$.
-A suitable change of variables does however allow to cast the evolution equation into a linear form.
+\runinhead{Evolution Equations in Linear Form} The evolution Eq.~(\ref{evolution_map}) is non-linear in the dynamical variables $x_{\bf s}(t)$, due to the normalization factor $1/\langle W\rangle_t$.
+A suitable change of variables does, however, allow {the evolution equation to be cast into a linear form}.